Tiagoquix/Vesktop/README.md

 ```

 # Licensing

 This project is licensed under the GNU General Public License (GPL) version 3, or, at your option, any later version.

-See the `LICENSE` file for more details.
+See the [<kdb>LICENSE</kbd>](LICENSE) file for more details.